DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 the Internet itself.
 Regrettably, we must come to the conclusion that these ideals are rapidly fading away.
 Seemingly abolished barriers are being re-erected again.
 Freedom of speech is subject to a number of restrictions.
-Connectivity and bandwidth are still unequally distributed.
+Engagements and capabilities are still unequally distributed.
 Power has never been so centralized.
 We are clearly witnessing the end of the Internet as we formerly knew it.
 By altering the nature of space, the Internet has changed humanity’s social